FlipsideCrypto/ethereum-models/models/doc_descriptions/bridge/evm_bridge_activity.md

 {% docs evm_bridge_receiver %}

+The designated address set to receive the deposit or transfer.
+This may be an EOA or contract address.

+{% enddocs %}

+{% docs evm_bridge_destination_chain_receiver %}

 The designated address set to receive the bridged tokens on the target chain after the completion of the bridge transaction.
+For non-evm chains, the hex address is decoded/encoded to match the data format of the destination chain, where possible.
 This may be an EOA or contract address.

 {% enddocs %}